bg-write/bg-write/README.md

 ## New York Magazine, Pitchfork, Rolling Stone * JavaScript, Python, React

-### I’m a music journalist and software engineer who’s been writing and coding for 10+ years.
+### I’m a music journalist and software engineer.
 I love to build things.
 In everything I do – in the arts, tech, or a combination of both – I strive for clarity and accessibility, and turn information and facts into storytelling.

 - 🔭 Just launched: [Big D'oh: Homer Reads 'Cracking the Coding Interview'](https://github.com/bg-write/big-doh)
 - 🌱 Currently building: A new music-related Python project (repo coming soon).